mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } DirectPath;
 ~~~~~

-The length of the `encrypted_path_secret` vector MUST be zero for the first
-node in the path.
-For the remaining elements in the vector, the
-number of ciphertexts in the `encrypted_path_secret` vector MUST be equal to
+The number of ciphertexts in the `encrypted_path_secret` vector MUST
-the length of the resolution of the corresponding copath node.
-Each
+be equal to the length of the resolution of the corresponding copath
-ciphertext in the list is the encryption to the corresponding node
+node.
+Each ciphertext in the list is the encryption to the
-in the resolution.
+corresponding node in the resolution.

 The HPKECiphertext values are computed as